 The GST and the amount to allocate will be calculated automatically.
 The figure in the amount to allocate will need to be allocated to one of the expenses in the yellow highlighted columns.
 There is a checksum at the end of the spreadsheet that looks at the “amount to allocate” and the “yellow highlighted columns” and if they are equal the checksum will display a “Y” otherwise it will display a “N” and the amounts entered in the “yellow highlighted columns” will need to be checked.

-Once all the data has been entered for the quarter then it is a matter of going to the relevant quarter and the entering the relevant figures to the Business Activity Statement.
+Once all the data has been entered for the quarter then it is a matter of going to the totals page and transferring the quarters totals to the Business Activity Statement.

-Should you need to change the expense column description or the title of page this can be done by changing the description on the totals page.
+Should you need to change the expense column description or the title of the page, this can be done by changing the description on the totals page.
 The changes are then applied to each month.

 Payment can be made by PayPal, please click the “buy now” button and follow the link to PayPal and make sure you return to this website to complete the transaction and receive the spreadsheet.